shajra/nix-example/tutorials/0-nix-intro/README.md

 NIX_PATH=nixpkgs=/home/shajra/.nix-defexpr/channels/nixpkgs
 ```

-With this setting of `NIX_PATH`, the set `nix` would choose an attribute from would be:
+With this setting of `NIX_PATH`, the set that `nix` would choose an attribute from would be:

 ```nix
 {